wongwh2002/CS2113TeamProject/docs/UserGuide.md

 ```
 To help users manage their finances well, users are also prompted to enter budgets with the following 3 questions,
 users should enter valid amounts (e.g. An integer or number with decimals) for each budget type <br>
-Amount entered must be greater than 0 when rounded to 2dp. <br>
+Amount entered must be greater than 0 when rounded to 2dp. (eg. 0.005 rounded to 0.1 is valid but 0.004 is not)<br>

 Example valid inputs: <br>
 - `50` <br>